quasarframework/quasar-framework.org/source/components/popover.md

 By default, clicking/tapping outside the QPopover content will close it.
 But if you'd like elements from the QPopover content to close it, then use the `v-close-overlay` Quasar directive.

 ## Handling Positioning
 Position of the QPopover can be customized.
-It keeps account of the `anchor` and `self` optional Vue properties.
-See demo and play with them.
+It keeps account of the optional `anchor` and `self` Vue properties.
+See the demo and play with them.

 The final position of the QPopover popup is calculated so that it will be displayed on the available screen real estate, switching to right-side and/or top-side when necessary.